Mary Spencer inspires Indigenous youth to believe that nothing is impossible

-And on a cold, blustery, fall day in a small First Nations community in northern Ontario, Spencer wants the kids in the classroom to feel the same way.
+And on a cold, blustery, fall day in 2019, in a small First Nations community in northern Ontario, Spencer wants the kids in the classroom to feel the same way.

 Spencer is a three-time world champion and five-time Pan American champion.
-Now 34, she tied for fifth at London 2012 when women’s boxing made its Olympic debut.
+She tied for fifth at London 2012 when women’s boxing made its Olympic debut.
 At the time, her likeness could be seen on TVs and in magazines across the country as part of a CoverGirl advertising campaign.